Royal6969/pizza-delivery-app/README.md

 ## 👶 Create our first example page
 Go ahead into pages folder, and create a new file, called "about" for example.
 I recommend you to install a VS extension that provides you a React syntax snippet to start coding faster any component or page.
-So I have it, and if a just write "raf" I get a snippet called "react arrow function export component".
+So I have it, and if a just write "rafce" I get a snippet called "react arrow function export component".
 Now, if you go to your browser, and in the URL you write a slash and "about", you will go directly into our new about component, wow! it looks like something magic...
+Note: Pages components has to be named with lower initial letter.

 ## 🎨 For the css ...
 We are going to use the css modules.